Is Daylight Saving Time a Health and Safety Hazard?

 A Temporary Drop in Productivity

-The science speaks for itself; when employees put their clocks ahead one hour (as we will be on March 12, 2017), their productivity is reduced the following Monday.
-It’s because lost sleep results in a 20% increase in cyber-surfing per hour of sleep lost.1 While this doesn’t necessarily point to daylight savings being a hazard, it does indicate that daylight saving negatively affects operations, at least temporarily while workers adjust to new sleep schedules.
-And this decrease in productivity as a result of disrupted sleeping schedules occurs twice yearly.
-Lack of attention to tasks is wasteful in an office setting; in trades, it can be deadly.
-Fatigue is a primary psycho-social hazard in relation to machine operations.
+The science speaks for itself; when employees put their clocks ahead one hour, their productivity is reduced the following Monday.
+It’s because sleeplessness results in a 20% increase in cyber-surfing per hour of sleep lost.
+While this doesn’t necessarily point to daylight savings being a hazard, it does indicate that daylight savings negatively affect operations.

-The Canadian Centre for Occupational Health and Safety reports that when we put our clocks forward (in the spring), traffic accidents increase by a whopping 23% the Monday following.2 The CBC conducted a study supporting this statistic.
-How do these statistics translate to workplace hazards?
-Imagine, with a 23% increase in traffic accidents the number of workers affected during daily commutes.
-In addition to commuters, workers who drive as part of their jobs are also at increased risk.
+The Canadian Centre for Occupational Health and Safety (CCOHS) reports that when we put our clocks forward (in the spring), traffic accidents increase by a whopping 23% the Monday following.
+A 23% increase in traffic accidents definitely impacts commuters.
+Workers who drive as part of their jobs are also at increased risk.
 This extends to more than those who drive motor vehicles – lift truck and crane operators, truck drivers, and even pilots are all at increased risk.

-So, while increased motor vehicle accidents seem to be a result of putting the clock ahead in the Spring, then we must be safe in the fall when we put the clocks back, right?
+If increased motor vehicle accidents are the result of putting the clock ahead in the spring, then we must be safe in the fall when we put the clocks back, right?
 Wrong.
-When clocks go back in the fall, pedestrians are more than three times as likely to be struck and killed in the hours after 6pm.3 Why?
+When clocks go back in the fall, pedestrians are more than three times as likely to be struck and killed in the hours after 6 pm.
+Why?
 Because drivers are fatigued and their focus is diminished, putting pedestrians at increased risk.
-It stands to reason that any change to sleep patterns and schedules could put shift workers at risk of harming themselves or coworkers in the workplace during operations of vehicles and/or lifting devices.
+It stands to reason that any change to sleep patterns and schedules could put shift workers at risk for harming themselves or coworkers in the workplace during operations of vehicles and/or lifting devices.

 Is Daylight Saving Time a Workplace Hazard?

-The short answer, based on the evidence is yes.
+The short answer, based on the evidence, is yes.
 However, it seems that it is more of a hazard in the spring when we put clocks ahead.
-There seems to be less, though not zero, risk of workplace accidents in the fall when we gain an hour.
+There seems to be less, though not zero, the risk for workplace accidents in the fall when we gain an hour of sleep.

 Do you want to receive the latest and safest news directly to your inbox?